 What to Know Before You Go

-Visiting is self-guided.
-You probably won’t need to allow much longer than a hour or so.
+Visiting is self guided.
+You probably won’t need to allow much longer than an hour or so.
 The signs and exhibit panels are in Vietnamese, French, and English.
 It’s an easy walk from the Old Quarter.

 - John McCain and Mark Salter, Faith of My Fathers (New York: Random House, 1999) 190-91. ↩

 - Politburo Resolution No. 194-NQ/TW, 20 November 1969, in Nguyen Quy, ed., Van Kien Dang Toan Tap, 30, 1969 [Collected Party Documents, Volume 30, 1969] (Hanoi: National Political Publishing House, 2004), pages 303-305.
 Translated by Merle L. Pribbenow. ↩

 - Stanley Karnow, Vietnam: A History (New York: Viking, 1983) 655. ↩